FortiGeek/fortigeek.github.io/README.md

 + _link status changed_ [0 = **down** / 1 = **up**]
 + _heartbeats from FG100ETK18..95 are lost on all hbdev_
 + _<serial #> is elected as the cluster primary of <#> member_
+> [!NOTE]
+> The history is limited to 512 entries and is persistent to reboots; each unit keeps track of its own history of events.
+> It'll override the oldest events first when 512 entries are reached.
 ```
 get system ha status
 ```